- China Tours +

 Best times: winter and spring for sunset.

-Flying Stone is seated at the north-west part of Bright Peak.
-It is nearly 1 kilometer away from Bright Peak and about 1,730 meters above sea level.
-Flying Stone is oddly shaped, being 12 meters high, 8 meters wide, and 1.5-2.5 meters thick.
+Flying-Over Stone is seated at the north-west part of Bright Top.
+It is nearly 1 kilometer away from Bright Top and about 1,730 meters above sea level.
+Flying-Over Stone is oddly shaped, being 12 meters high, 8 meters wide, and 1.5-2.5 meters thick.
 Moreover, it weighs about 360 tons.
 It is amazing that such a stone stands upright on a 15 meter long and 10 meter wide flat stone.